-- Routine maintenance in order to maintain the efficiency and quality of the facilities, which over time will experience wear and tear. - General environmental and safety management of the proposed development infrastructures. - Insure proper supply of clean and safe water to the Misungwi people under the supervision of the Misungwi Urban Water Supply and Sanitation Authority (MIUWASA).
+- Routine maintenance in order to maintain the efficiency and quality of the facilities, which over time will experience wear and tear: - General environmental and safety management of the proposed development infrastructures.

-Decommissioning Phase
+Decommission Phase

-The anticipation design for the structure will be cost effective, it is planned that it should be suitable for all water needs up to the year 2040.
-During the time regular maintenance and repairs during this periods is important to ensure good performance of the facilities.
+The anticipation design period for the structure to be constructed is 15-20 years.
+Regular maintenance and repairs during operation periods is important to ensure good performance of the facilities.